 Bad breath, receding gums, sensitivity to brushing and flossing, red gums, and loose teeth are all early symptoms of gum disease.
 If you are experiencing any of these symptoms for an extended period of time you should go see your dentist and ask if they are concerned about your gum health.
 Mouthwash is always a good solution to try when experiencing bad breath as well.

 Periodontal diseases can be caused by poor oral hygiene specifically regarding plaque buildup.
 When plaque forms near or underneath the gums and is not cleaned it will harden causing gum irritation.
 Smoking tobacco, obesity, recreational drug use, and poor oral habits can also contribute to periodontal disease.

 What are periodontal diseases?

 Periodontal diseases are serious infections of the gum that attack the soft tissue.
 If left untreated they can lead to tooth loss.
-Gingivitis is a form of periodontal disease, but it is the first type to occur and the most mild.
+Gingivitis is a form of periodontal disease, but it is the first type to occur and the mildest.
 Periodontal diseases are broken up into 4 stages: gingivitis, slight periodontal disease, moderate periodontal disease, and advanced periodontal disease.
 Each stage increases the chance of needing surgery.

 What Causes Gum Disease?

-Gum disease can be self caused by things such as poor hygiene, smoking, and tobacco use.
+Gum disease can be self-caused by things such as poor hygiene, smoking, and tobacco use.
 Such other factors that may contribute to gum disease are your genetic predisposition, age, and other underlying diseases.

 Schedule a Dental Exam with our Dentist in Truckee, CA